CoderDojoDC/CoderDojoDC.github.io/_posts/2016-06-27-TinyTitan.md

 tags: [Raspberry Pi, Tiny Titan]
 ---

-Join us as we learn about programming the fastest computers in the world from experts at the Department of Energy!
+Join us on Sunday, July 3, 2016 at the Thingstitute as we learn about programming the fastest computers in the world from experts at the Department of Energy!
 This event is appropriate for all ages from elementary to high school.
 Please [RSVP](http://www.meetup.com/CoderDojoDC/events/231940644/) so that we know how many people to expect.